What is a tracking shot? They are really fun to watch, but difficult to film. We’ve put together a list of the best tracking shots of all time.

 A big part of what makes this tracking shot so good is how it makes us feel while we watch it.
 We know the stakes, and we know why Butch has decided to go back for his watch, so following him is exhilarating.

-I worked on a short film with DP Andrzej Sekula, and I asked him how they achieved moving through the fence during this scene, and he told me that the team made the chain link fence retractable, so they could pull it out of the way during that brief moment right after Butch passes through.
+I worked on a short film with DP Andrzej Sekula, and I asked him how they achieved moving through the fence during this scene, and he told me that the team made the chain link fence retractable, so they could pull it out of the way right after Butch passes through.

 9. The Revenant